calmarti/finAppProject/README.md

 - Testing and playing with some finhub API's endpoints

 ### Next:
-- Creating a line chart with either Recharts.js or React Stockcharts.js
+- Creating a line chart with Ant Design Charts.